Our recommendation: MICRODECK

-It is presented in three grain textures:
+It is presented in two grain textures:

 Aquaciment allows any finishing colour whatever, there are no limits.
 Best of all, one can make demarcation lines or create drawings in different colours.
 Additionally, inlays with different materials like mosaics, shields, emblems etcetera, can be added ...
 A totally personalised pool!

 Microcement can be applied to both walls and kitchen floors, as an alternative to tiles.
 Being a seamless material it is much easier to clean but, due to its rich-in-resin composition, it is not adequate when taking direct heat from sources such as pots and frying pans fresh off the heat: for this reason it is not recommended for use on kitchen countertops, unless the client understands and assumes this risk.

 The application of fibre mesh is always recommended, especially on tiled floors and walls, as with the joints between plasterboards.
 It is used to reinforce the microcement base and to prevent fissures due to any stress on the microcement.
 Obviously, the operator has the final decision whether to use it or not, but if not added, a warning should be given of the potential problems.